 Your primary self is the self or group of selves that you identify with, that you call ‘me’.
-Most people have a number of primary selves but unless you’ve done some self-awareness work to tease them out from one another, such as the personal growth method Voice Dialogue, you probably experience your primary selves as one homogeneous entity – as one self.
+Most people have a number of primary selves but unless you’ve done some self-awareness work to tease them out from one another, you probably experience your primary selves as one homogeneous entity – as one self.

-Some common primary selves include the Rational Mind, the Pleaser, the Responsible Parent, the Leader, the Achiever, the Perfectionist, the Caretaker, the Adventurer, the Artist, and the Rebel.
-But there are many more.
+Some common primary selves include the Rational Mind, the Pleaser, the Responsible Parent, the Romantic, the Leader, the Achiever, the Perfectionist, the Caretaker, the Adventurer, the Artist, the Teacher, and the Rebel.

-You might use one primary self at work and another at home, or three selves at work and four at home, or you might be one or two primary selves all of the time.
+You might be one primary self at work and another at home, or you might be one or two primary selves all of the time.
 How the selves are ‘configured’ in us is unique to each of us.

 Your disowned selves are different to how you see yourself and present yourself to others.
 When you encounter them in other people, you usually feel judgment toward them or you are fascinated by them and believe they are better than you in some way.

-Sometimes, however, your own disowned selves emerge.
-Depending on whether the self that emerges gives you a positive or negative experience, when this occurs, you either criticise yourself about it (which is when your Inner Critic is activated) or you wish you could be like that self more often.
+Sometimes our disowned selves emerge.
+When this occurs, depending on whether the self that emerges gives you a positive or negative experience, you either criticise yourself about it (which is when your Inner Critic is activated) or you wish you could be like that self more often.

-For instance, if you are normally quiet and reserved you might on occasion, maybe after a few too many drinks, let out your inner party animal who dances wildly and flirts with everyone.
+For instance, if you are normally quiet and reserved you might on occasion, maybe after a few too many drinks, let out your inner party animal who dances provocatively and flirts with everyone.

 If such an instance led you to having a good time, with no embarrassment or post-party humiliation, you might wish you could be so outgoing more often.